bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

 [Kustomize](https://kustomize.io) is a tool to build deployment configuration files for different contexts without duplicating content.
 Kustomize uses *overlays* to change deployment parameters from one configuration for a dev cluster to slightly different configuration for a production cluster.

 Our template `deploy` folder uses Kustomize to ensure workloads are configured for the context they are being deployed to.

+## Kpt

+`Kpt` is a Kubernetes Resource Manifest (KRM) package manager.
+It simplifies the management of workloads by associating resources together as an "inventory".
+This inventory is recorded on all KRM's that are deployed together so that they can be tracked, updated, and pruned as necessary.

 ## CI/CD Pipelines